Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Optimal Control for Optimal Hyperparameters

 \subsection{Numerical optimal control}

-We first approach the problem numerically by optimizing the evolution equation \eqref{eq:evolution_ck} using a single-shooting method implemented in CasADi \cite{andersson2019casadi}, see Appendix \ref{app:optimal_control} for details.
+We first approach these optimization problems numerically by optimizing the evolution equation in Theorem \ref{thm:loss_dynamics} using a single-shooting method implemented in CasADi \cite{andersson2019casadi}, see Appendix \ref{app:optimal_control} for details.
 This procedure allows us to identify the optimal learning rate schedules $\eta_T^*(t)$ for various training horizons $T$, as illustrated in Figures~\ref{fig:combined_results}a and \ref{fig:combined_results}d.
-Crucially, we observe that across different regimes of data structure (parameterized by $a$ and $b$), the optimal schedules achieve a higher scaling exponent compared to the optimal constant-$\eta$ baseline.
+Crucially, we observe that across different regimes of data structure (parameterized by power-law exponents $a$ and $b$), the optimal schedules achieve a higher scaling exponent compared to the optimal constant-$\eta$ baseline.